-A. tomatophila is more deadly than A. solani.
-In areas where A. tomatophila exists, it is the principal cause of tomato blight.
+Alternaria tomatophila is more deadly than Alternaria solani.
+In areas where Alternaria tomatophila exists, it is the principal cause of tomato blight.

-In places where it is absent, A. solani causes blight in tomatoes.
+In places where it is absent, Alternaria solani causes blight in tomatoes.

 Early blight on tomato plants is characterized by lesions that look like bull’s-eyes.

-In tomatoes, the blight occurs in the oldest leaves first and visibly seen as small brown-black, dry, papery brown spots with concentric rings, that measure up to half an inch in diameter.
-In some cases the entire plant is infected and must be destroyed.
+In tomatoes, the blight occurs in the oldest leaves first and is visibly seen as small brown-black, dry, papery brown spots with concentric rings, that measure up to half an inch in diameter.
+In some cases, the entire plant is infected and must be destroyed.